karlstav/cava/README.md

 Tip: Cava will look much nicer in small font sizes.
 Use a second terminal emulator for cava and set the font size to 1.
 Warning, can cause high CPU usage and latency if the terminal window is too large!

-### In window modes

-Enable openGL for better graphics card utilization.

 Latency notes
 -------------

 If you see latency issues (sound before image) in a terminal emulator, try increasing the font size.
 This will reduce the number of characters that have to be shown.

-But if you are running in either in the graphical modes, you can shrink the window.
+But if you are running in either in the graphical modes, you can shrink the window, enable GPU acceleration or enable OpenGL (if supported).

 If your audio device has a huge buffer, you might experience that cava is actually faster than the audio you hear.
 This reduces the experience of the visualization.
 To fix this, try decreasing the buffer settings in your audio playing software.